The difference between Speech and Voice Analytics

 According to research, 45% of customers prefer voice calls when interacting with businesses, more than double the preference for any other channel.
 If your business handles large volumes of customer calls, this could offer a huge opportunity to gather insight from speech and voice analytics to help you better understand your customers.

-You may already be familiar with speech analytics software, allowing you to record and transcribe the interaction between your agents and customers and monitor how well your agents are sticking to the script and meeting compliance targets.
+You may already be familiar with speech analytics software, allowing you to record and transcribe the interaction between your agents and customers and monitor how well your agents are sticking to the call centre script and meeting compliance targets.
 But what if the words that are spoken do not tell the whole story?

 Research has found that approximately 55% of human communication is non-verbal and 38% is ‘paraverbal’, e.g. implied by tone and emphasis.
 Therefore, how you speak is 5 times more important than what you say.
 In the context of phone conversations, tone and emphasis in speech have even more significance.